add-IV/pandaRec/documentation/strategies.md

 The specific pros and cons of the algorithms are not known yet.
 However, we can already make some assumptions on complexity and performance.
 The algorithms are arranged such that complexity in general increases going down the list.
 Since the solution will use a Strategy Pattern, we can easily switch between the algorithms and as such the goal will be to implement all of them.

-## Analysing the effectiveness of the algorithms
+## Analyzing the effectiveness of the algorithms

 The most important metric will probably be user feedback.
 However, this is also the most difficult to measure since the package probably won't be used by a lot of people during development.
 Contacting domain experts might provide critical feedback.
-I could also use synthetic data to simulate user behaviour.
+I could also use synthetic data to simulate user behavior.
 Easier to measure will be speed and memory usage.